 I kept wondering at the beginning of the film why the children are so blond then it occurred to me that they are the making of incest.
 Out of disgust and shame, the strict religious grandma locked them up in the attic and punished the daughter who is the mother of the children for her past wicked deed.
 Not only did she seduce her uncle and had children with him, but she also seduced her own father for his inheritance.
 Like a cat, she kept seducing people to get what she wants.
 Bad mom is indeed, purely one-dimensional.
 She is so dehumanized that the story becomes an unconvincing horror tale, but more like a sexual fetish.
 Don’t know what I am talking about?
 Then I encourage you to watch it.

 Starring: Whirimako Black, Antonia Prebble, and Rachel House

-Yep, those are my 3 list of scary mom films.
+Yep, those are my 3 lists of scary mom films.
 I guess it’s not the end of the world if you were raised by a bad mom.
 Most of the children in these films actually turned out fine.
-Well some might experience permanent phycological issues, but overcoming it–will make the individual a stronger person and thus an interesting story.
+Well, some might experience permanent phycological issues, but overcoming them–will make the individual a stronger person and thus an interesting story.
 No one glorifies weakness as a desired trait.
-Well I have not met one person who does but let me know if you have.
+Well, I have not met one person who does but let me know if you have.